Crayon2000/RPS-Online/docs/RPS.md

 This program is shareware and as such it may be freely distributed and copied, as long as it is not modified in any way, and no fee is charged.

-This program is provided with no warranties expresed or implied.
+This program is provided with no warranties expressed or implied.
 The author will not be held responsible by the use of this program.

 Have fun!!!